melles1991/usecuewebsite/_posts/en/2021-06-05-elon-musk-is-warned.md

 > We are all part of the problem, as long as we are not part of the solution.

 I hope Anonymous will be easy on Elon.
 Revenge has never brought us anything.
 However, I hope they have scared him (and his fellow billionaires).
-Because as a clear message and a good portion of fear might do the job just as well.
+Because a clear message and a good portion of fear might do the job just as well.